 Ms. Hallgarth has directed numerous subsurface investigations of varying size and employed a variety of remedial technologies including: soil excavation, air sparge, soil vapor extraction, multi-phase extraction, and chemical oxidant injection.
 These tasks have included performing site characterization, developing conceptual site models, determining exposures risks, developing cleanup plans, and communicating with affected residents, business owners, and communities.

-Ms. Hallgarth serves as an adjunct instructor for Indiana University Bloomington.
+Ms. Hallgarth serves as an adjunct lecturer for Indiana University Bloomington.
 She is responsible for teaching E311 Introduction to Risk Assessment and Risk Communication for the School of Public Environmental Affairs.
 This course covers the basic human health and risk assessment procedures, as outlined by various regulatory agencies including the United States Environmental Protection Agency and standard setting groups.

 To receive a copy of Jennifer Hallgarth’s resume, call 866.888.7911